hoodiehq/hoodie/README.md

 `hoodie-server` itself is responsible for only a few things:

-- provide a normalized [config](lib/config.js) for itself and all core components/plugins
+- providing a normalized [config](lib/config.js) for itself and all core components/plugins
-- provide an API to interact with [databases](lib/database.js) to components/plugins
+- providing an API to interact with [databases](lib/database.js) to components/plugins
-- start and configure a [hapi server](lib/hapi.js) that also serves [static components](lib/static.js) like hoodie-client and hoodie-admin-dashboard
+- starting and configuring a [hapi server](lib/hapi.js) that also serves [static components](lib/static.js) like hoodie-client and hoodie-admin-dashboard

 The rest is handled by components like [hoodie-server-account](https://github.com/hoodiehq/hoodie-server-account), or [hoodie-server-store](https://github.com/hoodiehq/hoodie-server-store).